AOSC-Archive/aosc-wiki/mirrors/migration-guide.md

 ## Timeline
 - Dec 29, 2018: Stop uploading new packages to both old and new server.
 - Dec 30, 2018: Fully sync content from old to new server.
-   - Same day: Update DNS and point to new repository server.
+   - Same day at 0:00 UTC +8: Update DNS and point to new repository server.
 - Jan 2, 2019: Check old repo rsync log to see if any server is still connecting.